aaeQ8/TrackDota2-Core/README.md

 tests

-date as input link_matches()
+date as input for link_matches() (so for e.g yt vids that were uploaded x days ago are only compared with matches that started x days ago)

-write script to delete frame files if they were extracted or invalid.
+write script to delete frame files if the heroes were extracted or invalid.

 write script to archive live.json files if they were inserted into db